-The important thing to note with alkaline water is that is deactivates the pepsin.
+The important thing to note with alkaline water is that it deactivates the pepsin.
 So, if you have any pepsin in your throat causing symptoms drinking this water should deactivate any pepsin that may be in your throat.

 Also when you drink this water because it’s alkaline this lowers the acidity of the stomach which also can help stop acid reflux and can be generally soothing to the whole digestive tract.
 For more information on the different kinds of alkaline water and how you can even make your own check this article – Alkaline Water for LPR.